alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 You need to give more detail for [footwear, food, chemicals, textiles and vehicles](https://www.gov.uk/government/publications/notice-600-classifying-your-imports-or-exports/notice-600-classifying-your-imports-or-exports#list-of-useful-contacts).

-If you need advice about more than one product, make a separate request.
+If you need advice about more than one product, send a separate email.

 ###Apply for a classification ruling